 Francine is a specialist in construction contract and property law, and dispute resolution, and teaches a range of law related modules.
-She has been a practising Solicitor of the Supreme Court of England and Wales, and a Barrister & Solicitor of the High Court of Australia in civil law, since 1992.
+She is a practising Solicitor of the Supreme Court of England and Wales.
 She has had charge of dispute resolution and litigation departments and has obtained a wide range of advocacy experience with private firms and local and national government authorities in construction and property law in two jurisdictions.

-Francine is the Course Leader for the international distance learning Masters course in Construction Law and Dispute Resolution, and Senior Lecturer in Construction law and Dispute Resolution teaching lawyers and the construction and engineering industry profesionals.
-Her academic experience at UClan includes much research, and the creation and module lead of modules covering Legal Systems, Contract, Tort, Construction Contract Law, Civil Procedure and Evidence, Dispute Resolution, and Environmental and Planning Law modules, at Undergraduate (UG) and Postgraduate (PG) levels.
+Francine is the Course Leader for the international distance learning Masters course in Construction Law and Dispute Resolution, and Senior Lecturer in Construction law and Dispute Resolution teaching lawyers and construction and engineering industry professionals.
+Her academic experience with us includes much research, and the creation and module lead of modules covering Legal Systems, Contract, Tort, Construction Contract Law, Civil Procedure and Evidence, Dispute Resolution, and Environmental and Planning Law modules, at Undergraduate (UG) and Postgraduate (PG) levels.
 In addition, she supervises postgraduate dissertations across a range of construction and engineering topics.

 - Solicitor of the Supreme Court of England and Wales (practising) admitted 2004

 - Solicitor of the Supreme Court of Victoria admitted 1991

 - Barrister & Solicitor of the High Court of Australia admitted 1992

 - Fellow of the Chartered Institute of Civil Engineering Surveyors, and on Council of Management; also Review Examiner, and Trustee

 - Member of the Chartered Institute of Arbitrators